wangby511/System-Design-Architecture-and-Infra/design-tiny-url.md

 Cons: The collision is possible and needs to be resolved.

-### Algorithm 2 - Generating shortURLs offline

-### Algorithm 3 - Unique ID Generator & Base 62 conversion
+### Algorithm 2 - Distributed Seq Unique ID Generator & Base 62 conversion

+(Base62: a-z, A-Z, 0-9, 62 chars, 62^7), sharding: each node maintains a section of ids.

+This solution utilizes a cluster of id generators that reserve chunks of the id space from a central coordinator (e.g. ZooKeeper) and independently allocate IDs from their chunk, refreshing as necessary.

+Pros: Collision can be avoided.

+Cons: This needs an additional central coordinator.
+Also it has security problem because it is easy to figure out what is the next available shortURL (guessable/predictable).

+### Algorithm 3 - Others

 1) UUID.
 32 16-bit characters.
 16 Bytes.